-As we enter the holiday season, you’ll likely be giving and receiving loads of gift cards for your favorite shops, restaurants and online retail destinations, but can these cards be recycled when the money is gone?
+During the holiday season, you’ll likely be giving and receiving loads of gift cards for your favorite shops, restaurants and online retail destinations, but can these cards be recycled when the money is gone?

 Tossing a single gift card in the trash may not seem like a big deal, but these small bits of polyvinyl chloride (commonly known as PVC, the plastic resin used to make gift cards and other household items like CD cases) can really add up.

-More than 75 million pounds of PVC material from plastic cards enters the waste stream each year — underscoring the importance of disposing of your old cards responsibly.
+Americans purchase 2 billion gift cards each year, the most requested gift every year from 2006 to 2013.
+Once the card is redeemed, more than 75 million pounds of PVC material from plastic cards enters the waste stream each year — underscoring the importance of disposing of your old cards responsibly.

 Read on to learn more about recycling PVC cards and disposing of biodegradable cards responsibly, and celebrate a happy holiday for you and the planet.